CreativelyStupid/canvos-classic/README.md

  * in a web browser, go to localhost/index.html and enter fullscreen (usually by pressing F11 or the corresponding key to your OS/browser)

  * enjoy your nonfunctional canvos

+Canvos v2 user manual may better describe the install process, the two are similar

 i actually wasn't part of the process of creating this so i literally just uploaded an extracted zip no one had touched in months.